iCliniq Logo

 The following methods can be used for men desiring to preserve their fertility before undergoing cancer treatment.

-• Sperm Cryopreservation: The best and safest procedure involves freezing and storing sperm at a sperm bank or fertility clinic for use later.
+• Sperm Cryopreservation: The best and safest procedure involves freezing and storing sperm at a sperm bank or fertility clinic for later use.
+Advances in cryopreservation allow long-term storage without deterioration in sperm quality, enabling men to father children even years after undergoing gonadotoxic therapies.

-• Radiation Shielding: Using the small lead shields to position over the testicles to diminish the amount of radiation exposure to receive.
+• Radiation Shielding: Small lead shields are used to position over the testicles to diminish the amount of radiation exposure received.

 What Can Parents Do to Preserve the Fertility of a Cancer Child?

-Fertility issues should be discussed with children treated for cancer as soon as they are old enough to understand.
+Issues of fertility should be discussed with children who are treated for cancer when they are of the appropriate age to understand.
+For children facing gonadotoxic treatments, fertility preservation discussions should involve both the child and the parents as soon as the child is old enough to understand.
 The parent's and the child's consent might be required before a procedure can be accomplished.
 If the child has begun puberty, options include oocyte or sperm cryopreservation.
 Females who have cancer treatment before puberty have an option for ovarian tissue cryopreservation.
 In this procedure, ovarian tissue is surgically extracted, frozen, and later thawed and reimplanted after tumor radiation.
 Whereas for preserving fertility in boys undergoing cancer treatment before puberty, testicular tissue is surgically removed and frozen.

 Does Fertility Preservation Interfere With Successful Cancer Therapy or Increase the Recurrence Risk?